saturngod/Ava/ReadMe.md

-Ava light is a light weight MVC framework.
+Ava lite is a light weight MVC framework.
 No Database , No Library , No Plugin.
 Just only MVC Design Pattern.

 How to Test
 ------------